kaustavdm/website/_posts/2015-07-24-debug-pseudo-classes-in-firefox-devtools.markdown

 One of the new features in Firefox DevTools is the ability to debug CSS pseudo-classes straight from the Inspector.
 This includes `:hover`, `:focus` and `:active`.

 There is a new icon lodged neatly in the top right corner of the CSS pane of the DOM Inspector.
 Clicking it will toggle the pseudo classes.
-This makes debugging debugging these pseudo classes a breeze. :-)<!-- more -->
+This makes debugging these pseudo classes a breeze. :-)